hellosign/hellosign-openapi/sdks/dotnet/docs/BulkSendJobApi.md

 using System;
 using System.Collections.Generic;
 using System.IO;
-using HelloSign.Api;
+using Dropbox.Sign.Api;
-using HelloSign.Client;
+using Dropbox.Sign.Client;
-using HelloSign.Model;
+using Dropbox.Sign.Model;

 public class Example
 {